How Much Does a Tin Roof Cost?

 Tin roofing is a popular choice for homeowners interested in the long-term benefits and savings that come with having a metal roof.
 If this material is in your budget, consider whether you are more interested in a standing seam or seamless roof.
 Remember that standing seam roofs are more resistant to leaks and other weather hazards, while seamless roofs are a better choice for flat or low-sloped roofs.

-Modernize recommends getting quotes from three to four local roofing contractors in order to find the best price.
+Modernize recommends getting quotes from three to four local roofing contractors to find the best price.
 Be sure to ask your contractor about their experience with installing these roofs and also get their opinion on whether a tin roof is the best material for your home.